KeyCorp Boosts Dominion Energy (NYSE:D) Price Target to $82.00

-Dominion Energy (NYSE:D) had its price target lifted by research analysts at KeyCorp from $80.00 to $82.00 in a research note issued on Wednesday, Benzinga reports.
-The brokerage presently has an “overweight” rating on the utilities provider’s stock.
-KeyCorp’s price target indicates a potential upside of 2.36% from the company’s current price.
+Dominion Energy (NYSE:D) had its target price boosted by equities research analysts at KeyCorp from $80.00 to $82.00 in a research report issued to clients and investors on Tuesday, Benzinga reports.
+The firm presently has an “overweight” rating on the utilities provider’s stock.
+KeyCorp’s price objective suggests a potential upside of 4.22% from the stock’s current price.

-In other news, Director Mark J. Kington bought 2,000 shares of the firm’s stock in a transaction that occurred on Thursday, March 4th.
-The shares were bought at an average cost of $69.29 per share, for a total transaction of $138,580.00.
-Corporate insiders own 0.26% of the company’s stock.
+In other Dominion Energy news, Director Mark J. Kington bought 2,000 shares of the business’s stock in a transaction on Thursday, March 4th.
+The shares were acquired at an average cost of $69.29 per share, for a total transaction of $138,580.00.
+Company insiders own 0.26% of the company’s stock.

-Several hedge funds and other institutional investors have recently modified their holdings of D. Prestige Wealth Management Group LLC raised its stake in Dominion Energy by 313.3% in the 3rd quarter.
-Prestige Wealth Management Group LLC now owns 310 shares of the utilities provider’s stock worth $25,000 after acquiring an additional 235 shares during the last quarter.
-Peddock Capital Advisors LLC purchased a new position in shares of Dominion Energy during the 4th quarter valued at about $25,000.
-Braun Bostich & Associates Inc. acquired a new stake in shares of Dominion Energy during the 4th quarter valued at about $25,000.
-Nalls Sherbakoff Group LLC acquired a new stake in shares of Dominion Energy during the 4th quarter valued at about $26,000.
-Finally, Interactive Financial Advisors acquired a new stake in shares of Dominion Energy during the 1st quarter valued at about $26,000.
-Hedge funds and other institutional investors own 67.06% of the company’s stock.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Sterling Financial Planning Inc. purchased a new position in shares of Dominion Energy during the fourth quarter valued at about $29,000.
+Sittner & Nelson LLC bought a new stake in Dominion Energy in the fourth quarter worth about $30,000.
+Reby Advisors LLC bought a new stake in Dominion Energy in the fourth quarter worth about $31,000.
+American Research & Management Co. lifted its stake in Dominion Energy by 180.7% in the fourth quarter.
+American Research & Management Co. now owns 466 shares of the utilities provider’s stock worth $35,000 after purchasing an additional 300 shares during the last quarter.
+Finally, Key Financial Inc bought a new stake in shares of Dominion Energy during the fourth quarter valued at approximately $37,000.
+67.06% of the stock is currently owned by hedge funds and other institutional investors.

 Dominion Energy Company Profile